 Heather McCargo, the founder and director of the Wild Seed Project, is an educator with 30 years of expertise in plant propagation, landscape design and conservation.
 She was the head plant propagator at the New England Wildflower Society’s Garden in the Woods in the 90’s, worked at several landscape architecture/planning firms specializing in ecological design, has been a contributor to several research projects with USAID, National Gardening Association, and with MOFGA.
 She has lectured nationally and is widely published in journals and magazines such as Horticulture, Taunton Press and American Nurseryman.

-Kimberly Post artist and photographer, lives outside of Portland, Maine.
+Kimberly Post, artist and photographer, lives outside of Portland, Maine.
 Her art embraces the natural world and she likes to closely observe flora and fauna in all stages of living and dying.
-She’s been a part of the mobile photo/iphoneography community since its inception and is the first to attest that iOS devices have completely changed the way she approaches her art.
+As one of the early innovators of the iPhoneography movement, she holds workshops teaching people of all ages how to “see” with iOS technology.
+Kimberly holds a bachelor’s degree in fine art photography and a master’s degree in education.
+She is the Community-Based Learning Director and Interdisciplinary faculty at Saint Joseph’s College.
 Kimberly is represented by Vox Photographs.

-Dan Robarts is a horticulturalist at Coastal Maine Botanical Gardens, responsible for managing the Giles Rhododendron Garden and the garden spaces surrounding the Borsage Family Education Center.
+Dan Robarts is a horticulturist at Coastal Maine Botanical Gardens, responsible for managing the Giles Rhododendron Garden and the garden spaces surrounding the Borsage Family Education Center.
 Dan is also responsible for propagation, plant breeding, and horticultural research.
-Dan holds a B.S. in Biology from Bates College, and a Ph.D. in Plant Breeding and Evolutionary Genetics from The Ohio State University.
+Dan holds a B.S. in biology from Bates College and a Ph.D. in plant breeding and evolutionary genetics from Ohio State University.

-Dr. Lois Berg Stack is the University of Maine Cooperative Extension’s Ornamental Horticulture Specialist.
-She conducts applied research and organizes workshops and conferences for nursery, greenhouse, garden center and landscape professionals in Maine and New England.
-Some of her current projects focus on plants that support native bees and honeybees, and production of chokeberry as a nutraceutical crop.
-She also works extensively with home gardeners on landscape topics such as management of invasive species and selection and management of Maine landscape plants.
+Dr. Lois Berg Stack recently retired from her position as the University of Maine Cooperative Extension’s ornamental horticulture specialist.
+In her role, she conducted applied research on plants that support native bees and honeybees, and on production of chokeberry as a nutraceutical crop.
+She also worked extensively with home gardeners on landscape topics such as management of invasive species and selection and management of Maine landscape plants.

-Esperanza Stancioff, of the University of Maine’s Cooperative Extension, specializes in climate change education and adaptation planning.
+Esperanza Stancioff, an educator with the University of Maine’s Cooperative Extension, specializes in climate change education and adaptation planning.
 Esperanza has designed and implemented educational programs in coastal ecosystem health, specifically in marine environmental monitoring and watershed assessment and management.

 Diane Walden is a horticulturist at Coastal Maine Botanical Gardens.
-Her beautiful garlands have graced many ribbon-cutting celebrations, including those for the Haney Hillside Garden, Bosarge Family Education Center, and new Fairy House Village.
-She creates many of the arrangements and container plantings that visitors so admire.
+Her beautiful garlands have graced many ribbon-cutting celebrations, including those for the Haney Hillside Garden, the Bosarge Family Education Center, and the Fairy House Village.
+She creates many of the arrangements and container plantings Gardens’ visitors so admire.